Efficient Agent Training for Computer Use: Experiment

-We also investigated how the performance of PC Agent-E varies with test time scaling, a topic that has received increasing attention in the research community~\cite{wu2025inferencescalinglawsempirical, brown2024largelanguagemonkeysscaling, snell2024scalingllmtesttimecompute}.
+We also investigate how the performance of PC Agent-E varies with test time scaling, a topic that has received increasing attention in the research community~\cite{wu2025inferencescalinglawsempirical, snell2024scalingllmtesttimecompute}.
 We evaluated the model's performance with different numbers of max steps allowed during task completion.
-As shown in~\autoref{fig:scale}(b), the difference in performance between two models increases over time as the agent continues to interact with the computer.
-With improved long-horizon planning capabilities, PC Agent-E benefits from ``action scaling''—the ability to iteratively take more actions to respond to environmental changes, explore for solutions, correct errors, and ultimately solve the task.
-After training, PC Agent-E can allocate more time and computational resources to computer use tasks to achieve superior results.
+As shown in Figure~\ref{fig:tts}, when the step limit increases from 15 to 30, PC Agent-E effectively leverages the additional compute, with the performance gap over the base model widening as more steps are allowed.
+This suggests that the improved \textit{planning} capabilities acquired through training enable PC Agent-E to benefit from longer interaction horizons.
+We further extend the evaluation to a 50-step limit in Appendix~\ref{appendix:50step}, where we observe a slight performance decline and analyze potential causes.